jonoomph/openshot-qt/doc/preferences.rst

    ================================  ==================  ===========
    Setting                           Default             Description
    ================================  ==================  ===========
-   Default Video Profile             HD 720P 30 fps      Select the profile for Preview and Export defaults
+   Default Video Profile             HD 720P 30 fps      Select the profile for Preview and Export defaults Playback Audio Buffer Size        512                 Adjust how many audio samples must be buffered before audio playback begins.
+Allowed range of values is 128 to 4096.
+NOTE: If you are experiencing a large drift or delay in audio playback, try setting this value lower.
    Playback Audio Device             Default
    Default Audio Sample Rate         44100
    Default Audio Channels            Stereo (2 Channel)